 To learn more about additional considerations with regards to the web technology surveys, and issues of validity and reliability, we recommend you read more from W3Techs.
 They provide an overview of their methodology and a more detailed FAQ.

-The first of our centralization metrics is the Gini coefficient, which measures the degree of inequality in a distribution and is widely used in economics to measure wealth and income inequality.
+The first of our concentration metrics is the Gini coefficient, which measures the degree of inequality in a distribution and is widely used in economics to measure wealth and income inequality.
 The benefit of using the Gini coefficient is that it will work on any distribution in which the baseline (ideal state) is complete equality.
-Thus, in terms of being an indicator of Internet (de)centralization we can think of such an ideal state as one in which providers have equal shares of the market.
+In terms of being an indicator of market concentration we can think of such an ideal state as one in which providers have equal shares of the market.

 The Gini coefficient ranks income distribution on a scale between 0 and 1, where 1 means complete inequality (one actor owns all the shares) and a measure of 0 means perfect equality (every actor has exactly the same share).
 A higher Gini coefficient is consequently indicative of a higher degree of concentration.